petersulyok/ipmiexp/README.md

-# ipmiexp
+# ipmiexplorer
-IPMI explorer program
+An IPMI explorer program.